PurpleCrumpets/ColourPaletteExtractor/README.md

 frequency of the colours in the colour palette when used to recolour the original image.
 On the X-axis, each label refers to the colour's sRGB triplet.

+The time required to generate the colour palette of an image is directly proportional to the dimensions of the image.
+It can take upwards of several minutes to obtain the colour palette of high resolution images.
+If multiple images are to be anaylsed, it may be beneficial to reduce the resolution of the images to reduce the time required to process them.
+However, this may affect the make-up of the colour palette, as well as the relative frequency of each colour in the recoloured image.

 ![Quick Start Guide](./colourpaletteextractor/view/resources/images/how-to-dark-mode.png)

 ### 3.1) Using with Python